Svancara/FinDogAI/docs/prd.md

 7. If vehicleIdentifier is text, query Firestore for vehicle with name containing text (case-insensitive)
 8. If multiple vehicles match, return first vehicle (sorted by vehicleNumber)
 9. If no vehicle matches, return error: "Vehicle not found.
 Please say vehicle number or name."
+10a.
+Recognize optional inline job override phrase (e.g., "for job 123") and parse as `jobTarget` entity (job number or name)

-10. If no active job set, return error: "No active job.
-Please set an active job first."
+10. If no Active Job set and no inline job override specified, return error: "No active job.
+Please set an active job or specify a job in your command."; if inline job override is present, proceed with that job
 11. Mock mode returns hardcoded intent: `{intent: "StartJourney", entities: {destination: "Brno", vehicleIdentifier: "1", odometerReading: 12345}}`
 12. Parsed intent with matched vehicle data passed to Confirmation Loop